 - What is the fall-back plan should a technical issue or potential showstopper arise during testing?

 The scope of the TRR is directly related to the risk level associated with performing the planned tests and the importance of the test evaluation results to overall program success.
-The level of specific risk and associated risk level will vary as a system proceeds from component level, to system level, to systems of systems level testing.
-Early component level tests may not require the same level of review as the final system level tests.
+The level of specific risk and associated risk level will vary as a system proceeds from the component level, to the system level, to systems of systems-level testing.
+Early component-level tests may not require the same level of review as the final system-level tests.
 Sound judgment should dictate the scope of a specific test or series of tests.

 Typical TRR success criteria including the following:

 - Completed and approved test plans for the system under test,

 - Completed identification and coordination of required test resources,

 - The judgment that previous component, subsystem, and system test results form a satisfactory basis for proceeding into planned tests, and

 - Identified risk level acceptable to the program leadership.

 The Program Manager (PM) should address the scope of the TRR in the Systems Engineering Plan (SEP).
 Test and Evaluation (T&E) is an integral part of the Systems Engineering Processes of Verification and Validation.

 - TRR Standards and Guidelines